Jacques Belhomme

-Jacques Belhomme (17 June 1737 – 18 September 1824) was a personality of the French Revolution and the owner of the Pension Belhomme.
-He appears in the 1951 film Darling Caroline, based on the novel by Jacques Laurent.
+Jacques Belhomme (17 June 1737 – 16 September 1824) was a personality of the French Revolution and the owner of the Pension Belhomme in Paris.
+He appears as a character in the 1951 film Darling Caroline, based on the novel by Jacques Laurent.

 Life

-A joiner in the village of Charonne, he was made the holder of the "pension bourgeoise", precursor to the clinics and rest homes of today, then a gaoler when the Jacobins sent prisoners there from the end of 1793.
+A joiner in the village of Charonne, he was made the holder of the "pension bourgeoise", precursor to the clinics and rest homes of today.
+He then became a gaoler when the Jacobins sent prisoners there from the end of 1793.

-He gained fame for a scandal that broke out just after his death, when the comte de Sainte-Aulaire prepared for the press an article accusing Belhomme of having profited from the Reign of Terror to ransom rich suspects.
+Belhomme gained fame for a scandal that broke out just after his death, when the comte de Sainte-Aulaire prepared a press article accusing Belhomme of having profited from the Reign of Terror to ransom rich suspects.
 As ever, the reality was more subtle.